Yogananda-GopiKrishna/Atliq-Hardware-Sales-insights/README.md

 # Business-Insights-360
-A PowerBI dashboard build on Atliq Hardware which gives insights of Finance,sales, Marketing, Supply chain and Executive dashboard.
+A PowerBI dashboard build on Atliq Hardware which gives insights of Finance,sales, Marketing, Supply chain and Executive views.